 When is the next deadline?

-The next submission deadline (phase 2 of ESOS) is 5 December 2019.
+The next submission deadline (phase 2 of ESOS) is 5 December 2023.
 This is the date by which an organization must notify that it has a certified ISO 50001 Energy Management System in place.
 This must be performed by an accredited certification body.
 If the organisation is not ISO 50001 certified they must collect data for reporting their total energy consumption via an ESOS audit.
-The earliest this can begin is the start of 2018, as ESOS compliance requires a 12 month period of total energy consumption data which includes the qualification date of 31 December 2018.

 Use your energy management system to comply and avoid ESOS audits